Some links in this post may be affiliate links

 Maranta Plants (Maranta leuconeura) are non-toxic to both humans and pets as indicated by ASPCA.
 They are safe to grow indoors.

-Maranta Plants blossom in partial light, a warm and humid enviroment and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Maranta Plants blossom in partial light, average warmth of 16-280C, humidity of 60-80% and consistently moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.

 Maranta leuconeura requires regular pruning to keep it neat as well as rejuvenate growth.
 Repotting is needed every 2 years to keep the plant thriving.
 Keep reading for more on these growing conditions and how to achieve them.